alvarosantamariagomez/sari/www/about.md

 There is a finite number of parallel connections that can be run by the online server at Shinyapps.
 That number depends on the user load.
 For standard user loads (i.e., excluding noise analysis with spectral index, automatic discontinuity search, and large wavelet analysis), up to 24 parallel users can be sustained, possibly a few more than that.
 However, it is not very clear how many simultaneous connections from the same IP address the Shinyapps server allows; that limit may be set somewhere between 10 and 15.
 If using SARI in a class with many people and connections start being refused, I suggest changing the outbound IP address (for instance, connecting through a smartphone hotspot) or using SARI from a local server (RStudio or Docker).
 Contact the [<a href="#author" target="_self">author</a>](#author) for further information.

-For the sake of simplicity of the model equation, SARI uses a common nonlinear LS function that most of the time converges in zero or one iteration.
+For the sake of simplicity of the model equation, SARI uses a common nonlinear LS function that most of the time converges in one iteration.
 On very rare occasions, the fit does not converge, even with very simplistic models that usually include a sinusoid.
 An *unable to fit the LS model.
 Change the model components* message is shown on the screen.
 To avoid this problem, changing slightly the reference epoch of one of the model parameters should be enough to reach convergence.
 Contact the [<a href="#author" target="_self">author</a>](#author) if you encounter this problem.

 The Kalman filter/smoother is significantly slower than the least squares fit, at least for typical GNSS position series I have tested and especially if the model has many parameters.
 Between EKF and UKF, UKF is theoretically more robust against nonlinearity, though this may not represent a big difference for typical GNSS series.
 Therefore, the UKF is the preferred Kalman flavor by default, and it is the algorithm behind the measurement noise optimization (see the [<a href="#fit-controls" target="_self">Fit controls</a>](#iv.-fit-controls) block).
 However, I have noticed that, for some series and depending on the model being fitted, the UKF provides negative variances at some epochs and for some of the estimated state parameters.